African Overland Tours

 ± 160 km

 Enjoy a full day at leisure to explore Cape Town at your own pace.
-Consider joining an optional sightseeing tour to Table Mountain (own account) or a Marine Big Five Safari (optional, own account) for a chance to see sharks, whales, seals, and seabirds with marine biologists.
+Consider joining an optional sightseeing tour to Table Mountain & Kirstenbosch Gardens (own account) or a Marine Big Five Safari (optional, own account) for a chance to see sharks, whales, seals, and seabirds with marine biologists.
 A portion of the proceeds supports marine conservation efforts.
 In the evening, enjoy a fun-filled authentic African dinner experience with interactive entertainment at Gold Restaurant.

 Breakfast, Dinner